mchinnappan100/pages2/clouds/revenue/about/revenu.md

     -  define the criteria for qualifications and disqualifications of products and product categories.

 ![Decsion Table](img/pcm-decision-table.png)
+- Use predefined templates to quickly create decision tables for qualifying or disqualifying products and categories.
+These tables define rules based on object fields, letting you set conditions and specify if results are qualified or disqualified.

 ## Objects in Product Catalog